DSpace/dspace-api-lang/README.md

-# DSpace API and JSPUI Language Packs
+# DSpace API Language Packs

+This project is for language packs for the dspace-api in https://github.com/DSpace/DSpace.
+* `main` branch = 7.x Java API language packs (for backend only)
+* `dspace-6_x` branch = 6.x (and below) API & JSPUI language packs

 ## Layout of the source tree